Short-Term Behavior of a Geothermal Energy Storage: Modeling and Theoretical Results: Dynamics of Spatial Temperature Distribution in a Geothermal Storage

 \end{itemize} \begin{remark} If the contact between the \phx and the medium is not perfect (e.g., in case of contact resistance) then the transition of the temperature at the interface $\DInterface$ will not be smooth, that is, $\Qff \neq \Qmm .$ This leads to a temperature jump between the \phx and the medium.
 That phenomenon occurs in the heat transfer between the medium and an insulation as shown in \cite{bahr2017fast,bahr2022efficient}. \end{remark}

-\begin{remark} Imposing the Robin condition \eqref{Robin} at the bottom boundary is indeed only an attempt to mimic the thermal behavior at the bottom boundary.
+\begin{remark} Imposing the Robin condition \eqref{Robin} at the bottom boundary aims to mimic the thermal behavior at the bottom boundary.
 A more realistic description requires embedding the storage domain $\Domainspace$ into a larger computational domain including the surrounding regions as in Fig.~\ref{etank_longtermsimu}.
 This allows for warming and cooling in the vicinity of the storage resulting from the outflow and inflow of the storage heat.
 Contrary to that, condition \eqref{Robin} assumes an exogenously given underground temperature $\Qg$ independent of the temperature in the storage.

 The heat transfer coefficient $\heattransfer$ describes the resistance to the heat flux at the boundary.
 For the limiting case $\heattransfer\to 0$ we get a homogeneous Neumann condition, i.e., perfect insulation, while in the limit for $\heattransfer\to \infty$ condition \eqref{Robin} is the Dirichlet condition $Q=\Qg(t)$.
-The underground temperature in general shows seasonal fluctuations which can be described by $ \Qg(t)=K^G_1 cos\bigg(\frac{2\pi t}{T_{a}}\bigg)+K^G_2, $ where $K^G_1$ is the intensity of the fluctuation, $K^G_2$ is the average ground temperature and $T_a$ the number of time units per year.
+The underground temperature in general shows seasonal fluctuations which can be described by $ \Qg(t)=K^G_1 \cos\big(\frac{2\pi (t-t_0)}{T_{a}}\big)+K^G_2, $ where $K^G_1$ is the intensity of the fluctuation, $K^G_2$ is the average ground temperature, $t_0$ a time or phase shift and $T_a$ the number of time units per year.
 Since our focus is on the short-term behavior, we assume in the sequel that the underground temperature is constant over time, i.e. $K^G_1 =0$. \end{remark}